Raiders rule Cooper (concussion) out vs. Giants

 "He's back involved and practicing," Del Rio said.
 "That's still a question mark for us.
 It was good to have him back out moving around."

-The Raiders secondary also got some good news earlier this week when backup cornerback Antonio Hamilton returned to practice after going on injured reserve with a knee injury.
+The Raiders' secondary also got some good news earlier this week when backup cornerback Antonio Hamilton returned to practice after going on injured reserve because of a knee injury.
 Oakland has two weeks to decide whether to add Hamilton to the 53-man roster or keep him on IR for the remainder of the season.

 Right guard Gabe Jackson (ankle), wide receiver Cordarrelle Patterson (hip) and linebacker Cory James (knee) were all limited Friday and are questionable.